 India has two types of visas; electronic and physical.
 Electronic Indian visas can be applied for online and are sent by e-mail.
 Physical visas are applied to the passport in the form of a sticker by a consular employee.
 On this page you can read which variant you need and how to apply for it.

 Step-by-step plan to apply for the right visa

 1. Choose between a physical or an electronic visa

 Because the electronic Indian visa can be applied for faster, cheaper, and easier, it’s advised to make use of it if possible.
 Only in the cases below does an electronic variant not suffice, and a physical Indian visa needs to be filed for, which is applied to the passport.

 Travellers that want to stay in India longer than is allowed with e-visas:

-- Business travelers that want to stay in India for longer than 180 days in one year
+- Business travellers that want to stay in India for longer than 180 days in one year

 - Tourists with a USA, UK, Canada or Japan passport that want to stay in India for longer than 180 consecutive days.
 For other nationalities: 90 consecutive days

-- Medical travelers whose treatment cannot be completed within 60 days
+- Medical travellers whose treatment cannot be completed within 60 days